 Produced by the Standard Revision Working Group with inputs from the Public Consultations.
-Version 4.0 was formally endorsed and approved by the Executive Board Members on 1st of September, 2021 and approved by Written Resolution No. 2-2021 on 7th of December, 2021.
+Version 4.0 was formally endorsed and approved by the Executive Board Members on November 24th, 2022.

-Mandatory version from December 2022.
+Mandatory version since November 2022

 This is a public document, for any comments regarding the content of this document or the RTRS Standard please contact: